-Going back even farther, one of Ash's win quotes in 2003 was "Don't play your trump card till the end... the very end!"
+Going back even further, one of Ash's win quotes in 2003 was "Don't play your trump card till the end... the very end!"
 In hindsight, SNK was pretty much telling us, "Keep your eye on this guy.
-Something's gonna happen." - X2X
+Something's gonna happen."

-Related to the above: In XIII, Ash's a single entry character.
+In XIII, Ash's a single entry character.
 Quite odd, given that he's The Hero of the saga...
-You'd think that it's because he'll become the True Final Boss at the end as Evil Ash, and that's right - but it's deeper than that: Like the above Troper has stated, he's prone to manipulate his teammates to his own ends.
+You'd think that it's because he'll become the True Final Boss at the end as Evil Ash, and that's right - but it's deeper than that: he's prone to manipulate his teammates to his own ends.
 So him being a single entry is a subtle Gameplay and Story Integration - He can make team with any character in the roster, but he'll end up leaving them in the end.

-For some people, Yuri's Neomax, the Haoh Raiouken, seems lackluster compared to flashier Neomaxes, save for the mushroom cloud at the end.
-Then, I realized that, unlike fellow Kyokugen practitioners Ryo and Robert, she was only taught the very basics of Kyokugenryu, aptly named the Raiou principle.
-In a way, her Neomax serves as a Take That to her father and brother, showing that she can throw away Raioukens like atomic bombs. - Aenthin
+Yuri's Neomax, the Haoh Raiouken, seems lackluster compared to flashier Neomaxes, save for the mushroom cloud at the end.
+Unlike fellow Kyokugen practitioners Ryo and Robert, she was only taught the very basics of Kyokugenryu, aptly named the Raiou principle.
+In a way, her Neomax serves as a Take That! to her father and brother, showing that she can throw away Raioukens like atomic bombs.